Vice President Kamala Harris

 Happy Black History Month!

-There's actually a particular reason why it takes place at this time and it has evolved over the years to what we know today.
-So whether you decide to observe by discussing well-known figures like MLK, Coretta Scott King, and Harriet Tubman; or by looking at the history that's being made today; there's a historical reason it's being celebrated during the second month of the year.
+There's a particular reason Black History Month takes place in February.
+Whether you decide to observe by discussing well-known figures like MLK, Coretta Scott King, and Harriet Tubman or by looking at the history being made today, let's dive into the historical basis of Black History Month and how it came to be.

 Why is February Black History Month?

-Over the years, Black history was suppressed at all levels of education in the U.S. But during the 1960s around the height of the Civil Rights movement, more people began trying to implement these kinds of courses in schools.
+Learning Black history has been suppressed at all levels of education in the U.S. During the 1960s around the height of the Civil Rights movement, more people began trying to implement these kinds of courses in schools.
 Over time, an unofficial Black History Month began to take shape across the country.

 When was Black History Month established?